Social media marketing managers can work ‘in-house’ promoting their own organisation’s brands or they can work with clients at a marketing agency.

-Social media marketing managers work to promote and strengthen an organisation’s brand(s) by using of social media platforms.
+Social media marketing managers work to promote and strengthen an organisation’s brand(s) using social media platforms.
 There are a number of creative, analytical and managerial aspects to this role.
-Social media marketing managers can share many of their responsibilities with marketing executives, multimedia specialists and marketing manager/producers (digital), especially in small- and medium-sized employers (SMEs) where there may not be a dedicated social media manager.
+Social media marketing managers can share many of their responsibilities with marketing executives, multimedia specialists and marketing managers/producers (digital), especially in small- and medium-sized employers (SMEs) where there may not be a dedicated social media manager.
 Related and alternate job titles include: social media manager, social media marketer, social media executive, social media assistant and social media intern.

 - Creating content, including text posts, video and images for use on social media

 - Promoting products, services and content over social media, in a way that is consistent with an organisation’s brand and social media strategy

 - Scheduling social media posts using applications such as Hootsuite and TweetDeck